 - Part 5: 5 Ways to Start Making Money on a Blog

 There is SO MUCH blogging information that we want to share with you.
-In our Blogging Basics emails series. we help you skip the mistakes we’ve made along the way, learn about all the different ways you could potentially make money from your blog, know which plugins, websites and software that we have found most helpful and so much more insider information.
+We want you to skip the mistakes we’ve made along the way, learn about all the different ways you could potentially make money from your blog, know which plugins, websites, and software that we have found most helpful and so much more insider information.
 To share this valuable information, we have created a FREE E-Course.
 When you sign up, you will receive one, bite-sized email a week that will equip you to get started on the right track.
 What are you waiting for, get yourself signed up!

 **Affiliate Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Thriving Home will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!